-Signs Increased swelling and redness at incision site.Change in color, amount, and odor of drainage.
-Increased pain at surgical site.Fever greater than 101 degrees.
-Prevention Take proper care of incision - only home health change dressing.
-Keep incision area dry and clean.
-Wash hands with soap and water before touching. · ·
+Signs Increased swelling and redness at incision site.
+Change in color, amount, and odor of drainage.
+Increased pain at surgical site.
+Fever greater than 101 degrees.
+Prevention Take proper care of incision - only home health nurse or designated caretaker can change dressing.